lybird300/lybird300.github.io/_posts/2015-05-07-simulate-gwas-data.md

 ---
 layout: post
-title: "Simulating DNA sequences with Rare Variants"
+title: "Simulating GWAS data"
 date: 2015-05-07
 ---
 Current GWAS are generally well-powered to detect common variants with modest effect sizes, but underpowered to detect rare variants, even with larger effect sizes.
-Methods such as imputation can add significant power to detect rarer variants [4], but are limited by the size of the reference panel used.
-The 1000 genomes project [5] will add significant power to detect rare variants, but will still not reliably cover every variant with minor allele frequency (MAF) ≤ 0.01 in the genome.
+Methods such as imputation can add significant power to detect rarer variants, but are limited by the size of the reference panel used.
+The 1000 genomes project will add significant power to detect rare variants, but will still not reliably cover every variant with minor allele frequency (MAF) ≤ 0.01 in the genome.
 An exciting recent development is the increasing feasibility of performing a full sequence analysis, which allows the testing of every variant in the genome.
 Costs have fallen several orders of magnitude in the last few years, meaning the concept of a large scale case-control study using the full sequences of participants will soon be feasible.
 New technology generally introduces new challenges, and sequence analysis is no exception.
 The sheer number of variables in such a study will mean problems in storage and analysis.
 The prior odds for a specific variant being associated are so low that a highly significant p-value threshold is needed to give confidence that a seemingly statistically significant result is a true positive

-Simulated data sets
+Sample sequence simulation
-Ten replicates of a livestock data structure were simulated.
-The structure was designed to cover a spectrum of QTL distributions, relationship structures, and SNP chip densities and to mimic some of the scenarios in which genomic selection is applied.
-In each replicate sequence data for 4000 base haplotypes for each of 30 chromosomes was simulated using the MaCS (Chen et al. 2009).
-The 30 chromosomes were each 100 cM in length comprising approximately 108 base pairs and were simulated using a per site mutation rate of 2.5*10−8 and an effective population size (Ne) of 100 in the final generation of the sequence simulation.
+A sample of 100,000 DNA sequences each comprising 20M base pairs was simulated using the COSI package.
+The mutation rate was

+ a per site mutation rate of 2.5*10−8 and an effective population size (Ne) of 100 in the final generation of the sequence simulation.
 The reduction of Ne in the preceding generations was modeled with a Ne 1000 years ago of 1256, a Ne 10,000 years ago of 4350, and a Ne 100,000 years ago of 43,500 with linear changes in between.
 This reflects estimates by Villa-Angulo et al. (2009) for the Holstein population.

 The total number of segregating sites across the resulting genome was approximately 1,670,000.
-A set of 9000 segregating sites were randomly selected from the sequence to be used as candidate QTL loci in two different ways, one a randomly sampled set and the other being a randomly sampled set with the restriction that their minor allele frequency could not exceed 0.30.

 One option open to researchers who would like to increase power in the context of limited case series is just to increase the control collection.
 This strategy might include using cases for one disease as extra controls for another (assuming suitably different disease aetiologies and similar population history).
 We investigated the utility of such an approach by performing simulations with 1000 cases and an increasing number of control. the ability to reject the null hypothesis of no association increase considerably with the size of the control panel.